Yes, Cullen's hotness in Dragon Age: Inquisition is actually visible from space. |

 The Tender Templar

 Cullen in his fetal, DAO form.
 He's basically still a caterpillar here.
-He's
+He's not bad, he just needs to cook a little longer to achieve maximum hotness. |

 Through conversations, correspondences and Codices, we learn that Cullen was a sweet child who looked up to his older sister Mia (to whom he lost most of his early chess matches), and who was not necessarily an immediate leader, even of younger siblings Branson and Rosalie.

-What he was, was good
+What he was, was good.

 Even as a child, Cullen was good.
 Thoughtful.
 Kind.
 A boy who looked out for others.
 Time and again, all he really wanted to do... was protect.
 Support.
 Help.
 (And...
 I have to interject here... who does this remind you of?
 I'll address this later, but I think the parallel is not an accident.)